mhdi-nzari/Nft-project/README.md

 <br />
 # What did I learn in this project?

-✅ Working with filters and related hooks
+✅ Working with filters and related hooks <br />
-✅ Structure of projects and folders in React
+✅ Structure of projects and folders in React <br />
-✅ How to work with Styled Component
+✅ How to work with Styled Component <br />
-✅ How to use React Router Dom v6
+✅ How to use React Router Dom v6 <br />
 <br />
 <br />
 <br />